vnessa-su/currency-exchanger/README.md

 * Press the `Conver to All Currencies` button to convert to all available currencies
 * Display the original amount and currency, as well as the converted amount and currency
 * Display any input, API fetch, and response errors
-* Press the `Clear Form` to clear form and displays
+* Press the `Clear Form` to clear the form and any displayed information

 ## Technologies Used